 Author of the Term: This term, we are going to learn about Terry Deary; we are reading his book 'The fool, the Thief and the big fat King".

 This term, we learning about the Tudors and what life would have been like in Tudor Bristol.
 We will be learning about how the Tudor period began, the significant people and events that took place and how all of this impacted on our local area.
 Later in the term we will be taking part in a Tudor walk around Bristol City Centre to visit important Tudor land marks.
 Please let the school office know if you would like to come.
 More details to follow soon!
 Please click to see out topic web Topic web term 1.doc

-P.E is a statutory part of our curriculum so please ensure your children have P.E kits on Thursday and Friday.
+P.E is a statutory part of our curriculum so please ensure your children have P.E kits on Monday (Indoor) and Thursday (Outdoor).
 PE will be indoors on Fridays as we have dance with Kenzie.

-Alternate Thursdays are outdoor PE (14.6, 28.6, 12.7).
-In our PE lessons we will continue to work on teamwork and sportsmanship skills in a variety of ways and give children the opportunity to take the lead during some parts of our lessons.
+In our PE lessons we will work on teamwork and sportsmanship skills in a variety of ways and give children the opportunity to take the lead during some parts of our lessons.

 Oak class will have Forest School in term 2.